What is the alternative insurance market?

 What is a risk retention group?

-A risk retention group (RRG) is an liability insurance company that is owned by its members.
+A risk retention group (RRG) is a liability insurance company that is owned by its members.
 Under the Liability Risk Retention Act, RRGs must be licensed by one state.
 The Alliance of Nonprofits for Insurance (ANI) is licensed by and domiciled in the state of Vermont.
 ANI chose Vermont as its state of domicile because it is known as the “gold standard” for regulating RRGs.
 Vermont is regarded as a thorough, but fair, regulator.
 Once licensed by its state of domicile, an RRG can insure members in all states in which it registers to do business.
 Similar to other insurance companies, RRGs typically retain a portion of the risk they underwrite and purchase reinsurance for large claims.

 What is reinsurance?

 Insurance works because of the law of large numbers and the ability of insurance companies worldwide to share in the risk of loss by ceding to others a portion of the risk they undertake from their policyholders.
 Nearly every insurance company purchases reinsurance to assure that unusually large claims are shared.
-Three highly rated reinsurers (Swiss Re, Hannover Re and Aspen Re) reinsure member companies of the Nonprofits Insurance Alliance Group.
+Three highly rated reinsurers (Swiss Re, Hannover Re and Aspen Re) reinsure member companies of the Nonprofits Insurance Alliance.